Guidance and information about high consequence infectious diseases and their management in England.

 Monthly summaries of global HCID events

-PHE’s epidemic intelligence activities monitor global HCID events.
+UKHSA’s epidemic intelligence activities monitor global HCID events.
 These are published in a monthly summary.

 Infection prevention and control in healthcare settings